St. Patrick's Day

 Getting a Death Certificate

-If you will not be using a funeral director to carry out final arrangements, you must complete and file the death certificate yourself.
-Virginia law requires you to file the death certificate with the local registrar within three days after the death and before final disposition or removal of the body from the state.
-(Virginia Code § 32.1-263 (2020).)
+If you won't be using a funeral director to carry out final arrangements, you must complete and file the death certificate yourself.
+Virginia law requires you to file the death certificate with the registrar of vital records within three days after the death and before final disposition or removal of the body from the state.
+Paper filings must be made with any local registrar.
+Electronic filings must be made with the state registrar through the Electronic Death Registration System.
+(Va.
+Code § 32.1-263 (2024).)

-The deceased person's doctor or the medical examiner must supply the date, time, and cause of death and present the death certificate to you within 24 hours of the death so you can complete the certificate and file it on time.
-(Virginia Code § 32.1-263 (2020).)
+The deceased person's doctor or nurse practitioner—or the medical examiner when the death is under criminal investigation—must supply the date, time, and cause of death and present the death certificate to you or your funeral director within 24 hours of the death so you can complete the certificate and file it on time.
+(Va.
+Code § 32.1-263 (2024).)

-Virginia now uses an electronic death registration system, but you can still file a paper death certificate.
-The medical certifier will electronically complete the medical portion of the death certificate and print it for you.
-You will then need to fill in the section for personal information and file the death certificate.
+The medical certifier will electronically complete the medical portion of the death certificate using the Electronic Death Registration System.
+If you aren't using a funeral director to file the certificate electronically, the medical certifier should be able to print it for you.
+You will need to fill in the section for personal information and file the death certificate.

 Getting a Permit to Transport the Body

-Unlike many other states, you do not need a special permit to move a body in Virginia, as long as final disposition will occur within the state.
+Unlike many other states, you don't need a special permit to move a body in Virginia, as long as final disposition will occur within the state.
 However, if you plan to remove the body from the state for final disposition, you must obtain an "out-of-state transit permit" from the local registrar after filing the death certificate.
-(Virginia Code § 32.1-265 (2018).)
+(Va.
+Code § 32.1-265 (2024).)

 Is Home Burial Legal in Virginia?